 Drinking Water Testing

 Many consumers want to test their well or municipal water for contaminants and impurities.
-Without having your water tested, it can be difficult to determine whether you actually need a water treatment system or what type of system would be best for you.
+Without having your water tested, it can be difficult to determine whether you need a water treatment system or what type of system would be best for you.
 Here are some factors to consider when testing your water and selecting a filtration product.

 Finding a Laboratory

 There are many laboratories that offer private well testing and many states that have water testing laboratories available.
 If you choose to search online, you may want to use the keywords “accredited” and “water” to find a water testing laboratory near you.
 Accredited laboratories have been independently evaluated as technically competent to provide accurate test data.
-Additionally, these accredited laboratories are not typically associated with any industry or manufacturer.
+These accredited laboratories are not typically associated with any industry or manufacturer.

 Collection of Water Samples